When teaching symmetry to young children introduce new vocabulary with hands on activities.

 When teaching beginners, show them that shapes on one side of a line are the same as on the other side of a line.
 Young children begin to understand the concepts and vocabulary of symmetry if you give them time to play symmetry games and experiment with symmetry art.

 - Pattern blocks

 - Dowel rod or largest size tinker toy

 - Place a rod, such as the longest dowel stick in a Tinker Toy set in the middle of the mat

-- Have child #1 put one pattern block down on his/her side of the mat touching the rod
+- Child #1 puts one pattern block down on his/her side of the mat touching the rod

 - Child #2 copies by putting the same block in the same place but on the other side of the rod